OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-06.md

 ## Micah 6:14

-> You will eat, but you will not be satisfied,
+> You will eat, yet you will not be satisfied,
-> And your emptiness will remain within you.
+> And your filth will remain within you.
-> You will try to secure valuables,
+> When try to secure valuables,
-> But you will not save them all,
+> You will not save them all,
 > And what you do save I will hand over to the sword.

 ## Micah 6:15